Find Affordable College Courses

 Of the 2 students majoring in AE at Clemson, 50% are male and 50% are female.

-With a ranking of #7, Louisiana State University and Agricultural & Mechanical College did quite well on this year’s most popular schools for agricultural engineering students working on their master’s degree.
-Located in the midsize city of Baton Rouge, Louisiana State University is a public school with a very large student population.
+Louisiana State University and Agricultural & Mechanical College did quite well in this year’s ranking of the most popular places for agricultural engineering students to get a master’s degree.
+It came in at #7 on the list.
+Located in the city of Baton Rouge, Louisiana State University is a public college with a very large student population.

 #7